 Ratings: Does the seller have five stars with no bad customer reviews?

-Product Selection: Does the seller specialize in the brand’s industry (e.g., pet, gift, toy) or do they list products across a wide spectrum?
+Product Selection: Does the seller specialize in the brand’s industry (e.g., pet, gift, toy) or do they list products on their storefront across a wide spectrum?

 Procurement Sources: What sources does the seller use to purchase inventory?

 If the brand is satisfied with the seller’s answers, they may agree to authorize them.
 As long as the seller adheres to the brand’s policies and agreements (e.g., MAP Policies, Authorized Reseller Policies, etc.) they will stay authorized.